Advert

 To help you make an informed decision, here is a summary of the core arguments being advanced by supporters and opponents of the redevelopment proposal:

-Social and Affordable Housing Delivery: The Western Cape Government highlights the proposed 34% allocation for social and affordable housing units as a major victory for addressing Cape Town’s acute housing crisis.
+Housing Delivery: Pushing forward with mixed-use spaces provides a 34% allocation for social and affordable housing units to address Cape Town’s acute housing backlog.

 Erasure of Living Heritage: Critics point out that the developers use a narrow, outdated definition of heritage that ignores “horizontal” community transmission and mistakes “archival silence” (the colonial omission of marginalized group records) for an absence of living culture and First Nations history.